adaa-polsl/RuleKit/README.md

 ## 1.2.
 Parameter set definition

-This section allows user to specify induction parameters - each parameter set corresponds to a single algorithm configuration.
+This section allows user to specify induction parameters.
+The package allows testing multiple parameter sets in a single run.
 Every parameter has its default value, thus, only selected parameters may be specified by the user.
-In automatic induction, the following parameters apply:
+In the automatic induction, the following parameters apply:

 ```
 <parameter_set name="paramset_1">